-Expenses include, but are not limited to: taxes, product cost and fuel.
+Expenses include, but are not limited to: taxes, product cost, insurance, and fuel.
 The above cash flow represents the profit after an estimated $150,000 in operating cost and expenses are subtracted.

 What type of vehicle do I need?

 The route comes with a GMC 3500 truck which is working with many updated parts.
-When considering additional vehicle lease or purchase, Routes For Sale recommends Bush Trucks.
+When considering an additional truck purchase, Routes For Sale recommends MAG Trucks.

 How does the selling price of the route get determined?